Be Careful What You Wish For: "The Monkey's Paw" - | CPALMS.org

 Primary Type: Lesson Plan

-Be Careful What You Wish For: A Close Reading Lesson
+Be Careful What You Wish For: "The Monkey's Paw"

-In this lesson, students will conduct a close reading of the short story "The Monkey's Paw" by W. W. Jacobs.
-Students will work to determine the meanings of selected vocabulary words from the story, answer text-dependent questions, and examine a moral of the story, "Be careful what you wish for."
-In the summative assessment students will write their own narrative that shares the same moral.
-This lesson includes a vocabulary graphic organizer and key, text-dependent questions and key, a story planning graphic organizer, and a rubric for the narrative.
+Students will read the short story "The Monkey's Paw" by W. W. Jacobs, answer text-dependent questions, and examine a theme of the story, "Be careful what you wish for."
+In the summative assessment students will write their own narrative that shares the same theme.

 General Information